onurkanbakirci/KPS/README.md

 ## What is this library?

-KPS.Core is a .NET implementation of the Go KPS client library that allows you to query Turkey's official population and citizenship database.
+KPS.Core is a .NET implementation of the KPS that allows you to query Turkey's official population and citizenship database.
 It handles the complex authentication flow with WS-Trust (STS) and SOAP message signing automatically.

 ## Installation